turingschool/front-end-curriculum/lessons/module-2/context-and-this-keyword.md

 print(); // What will print here?
 Why?
 ```

-* Take note of what happens before checking it in your console!
+* Make predictions before checking it in your console!
 </section>

 ## The difference between `function () {}` and `() => {}`